 - 1. Objective: Provide the opportunity for redevelopment by upgrading public infrastructure, including streets, sanitary sewer, storm sewer and water facilities. - 2.
-Objective: Share with the private sector the cost of redeveloping the area in a manner that especially supports city policies regarding land use, design and transportation. - B. Goal: Provide a Greater Level of Goods and Services for Troutdale.
+Objective: Share with the private sector the cost of redeveloping the area in a manner that especially supports city policies regarding land use, design and transportation. - 3.
+Objective: Support private development and redevelopment through assistance to property owners and developers. - B. Goal: Provide a Greater Level of Goods and Services for Troutdale.

 Troutdale residents must travel outside the community for many goods and services that are not currently available.
-Development of the Area can result in a broader range of goods and services available locally. - C. Goal: Increase the Awareness of the Development Community of the Opportunities Within the Area.
+Development of the Area can result in a broader range of goods and services available locally.

+C. Goal: Increase the Awareness of the Development Community of the Opportunities Within the Area.